Las Vegas Raiders: Las Vegas Raiders Radio Network

 Raider games are broadcast in English on 36 radio stations across the western United States, including flagship stations KOMP 92.3 FM The Rock Station and KRLV Raider Nation Radio 920AM in Las Vegas.
 Games are broadcast on radio stations in Nevada, California, Oregon, Colorado, Hawaii, and Arkansas.
 Jason Horowitz is the play-by-play announcer, along with former Raiders tackle Lincoln Kennedy doing commentary.
 George Atkinson and Jim Plunkett offer pre- and post-game commentary.
 Compass Media Networks is responsible for producing and distributing Raiders radio broadcasts.
 Raider games are broadcast in Spanish on 8 radio stations across Nevada and California, including flagship Spanish language station KENO 1460 Deportes Vegas in Las Vegas.
 Cristian Echeverria is the Spanish-language play-by-play announcer with Harry Ruiz doing commentary.

 Bill King was the voice of the Raiders from 1966 to 1992, during which time he called approximately 600 games.
 The Raiders awarded him rings for all three of their Super Bowl victories.
 It is King's radio audio heard on most of the NFL Films highlight footage of the Raiders.
 King's call of the Holy Roller has been labeled (by Chris Berman, among others) as one of the five best in NFL history.
 King died in October 2005 from complications after surgery.
 Former San Francisco 49ers tight end Monty Stickles and Scotty Stirling, an Oakland Tribune sportswriter, served as color commentators with King.
 The Raider games were called on radio from 1960 to 1962 by Bud (Wilson Keene) Foster and Mel Venter, and from 1963 to 1965 by Bob Blum and Dan Galvin.
-Until their dismissal prior to the 2018 season, Greg Papa was the voice of the Raiders with former Raiders quarterback and coach Tom Flores doing commentary from 1997 to 2017.
+Until their dismissal before the 2018 season, Greg Papa was the voice of the Raiders with former Raiders quarterback and coach Tom Flores doing commentary from 1997 to 2017.
 From 2018 until 2022 Brent Musburger was the voice of the Raiders.

 In June 2017, it was announced that Beasley Media Group signed a two-year deal as the Las Vegas flagship radio partner of the Raiders.
 Beasley's stations KCYE (102.7) "The Coyote" and KDWN (720) began carrying all preseason and regular season games in the 2017 season.
 Beginning with the 2019 season, the Raiders' Las Vegas flagship station became "93.1 The Mountain" KYMT.
 In 2020, a deal was signed with Lotus Broadcasting to make KOMP the Raiders flagship station and re-brand KBAD to KRLV Raider Nation Radio.